 In 2017, EPF, together with the European Public Health Alliance (EPHA) and several other public health NGOs initiated a campaign to raise awareness on the importance of continued health collaboration at EU level.
-The #EU4HEALTH campaign defends the idea that EU health policies bring the EU closer to its citizens, by protecting patients and consumers against cross-border threats and improving people's health.
+The #EU4HEALTH campaign defends the idea that EU health policies bring the EU closer to its citizens, by protecting patients and consumers against cross-border threats and improving people's health and well-being and ensuring that health is appropriately addressed in all policies.